 - We recommend that you keep your candidate profile up-to-date via our careers website.
 Your profile also provides the option to subscribe/ unsubscribe to our Job Alerts which sends you messages to let you know about new vacancies that match your outlined criteria and includes current Graduate or Intern recruitment.

-2. Online Assessments
+2. Online Interviews

 - Those selected will be invited to complete a competency based interview via Zoom.
 This is where it gets exciting, we want to know more about you, what you like to do outside of university and why you want to join MFAT!